da4089/robot-nps/README.md

 test features, and a standard protocol for so-called remote servers.

-This project implements a remote server that simulates both client and server sides of various financial protocols, both order entry and market data.
+This project implements a remote server that simulates both client and server sides of various application-layer network protocols, including financial order entry and market data protocols.
 In combination with Robot Framework, tests can be written to exercise applications using these protocols.